 Another e.g. is that of an e-commerce store.
 It is an application that is used to sell goods and services on the internet.
 The customer selects a product, orders it and then the system processes the order.
 The defining feature of this web app is the ability to pay online.
 For that transaction to take place, the user has to use his credit card number and other information.

-Now that you have a better idea of web application vs website and what each entails, finding an appropriate developer is a relatively simple process.
+Now that you have a better idea of website vs web app and what each entails, finding an appropriate developer is a relatively simple process.

 Summing up – If your web presence needs to be primarily informative- then opt for a web application because websites are primarily informational.